Causes of Blindness

 Glaucoma describes elevated pressure inside the eye that can result in blindness by damaging the optic nerve and retina.
 In a healthy eye, fluid called aqueous humour is constantly produced within the eye to nourish ocular structures, including the lens and the cornea.
 Intraocular pressure increases when the region that drains fluid from within the eye is narrowed (primary glaucoma) or blocked (secondary glaucoma), thereby preventing the drainage of aqueous.
 Primary glaucoma is an inherited condition and specific breeds including Beagles, Bassett hounds, Cocker spaniels, Siberian huskies, Labrador retrievers and Shar peis are predisposed.
 When secondary glaucoma occurs, inflammation or a loose (luxated) lens clogs the drain and blocks the outflow of fluid within the eye.

 Cataract describes an area of decreased transparency within the lens.
 These opacities, most commonly white in appearance, can be very small (incipient or incomplete) or mature (100% complete) and can obstruct vision to varying degrees.
 Causes of cataracts commonly include age-related changes, diabetes mellitus in dogs, inherited genes, and chronic inflammation.
-Surgery is the only effective treatment for cataracts to restore vision but unfortunately, not all patients are good candidates and a thorough ophthalmic exam is required to make this assessment.
+Surgery is the only effective treatment for removing cataracts to restore vision but unfortunately, not all patients are good candidates.
+A thorough ophthalmic exam is required to make this assessment.

 In some cases, animals are born without eyes (anophthalmia) or with very small eyes (microophthalmia) that do not function normally.
-The underlying cause can range from toxin or infection exposure while the eyes were forming in utero or can represent inherited defects in specific breeds of dogs (ie. Collies).
+The underlying cause can range from toxin or infection exposure while the eyes were forming in utero or can represent inherited defects in specific breeds of dogs.

 Ocular Trauma can be devastating and typically takes two forms, blunt or penetrating trauma.
 Blunt trauma often results from accidents with cars and can result in a blinding “blow-out” injury in which the back of the eye splits open.
 Penetrating trauma is most commonly cause by a stick or a cat claw and can lead to severe damage to the internal structures of the eye.
 The prognosis is particularly grave when the penetrating object ruptures the capsule of the lens and severe inflammation ensues.
 In some cases, surgery can be performed to stabilize the eye and maintain a comfortable globe, but saving vision is not always possible.